Employer Sponsored Visas for Australian Employers

 Next step: Read our ENS 186 overview.

-Temporary Work Visa - Specialist (Subclass 400)
+Temporary Project Work Visa - Specialist (Subclass 400)

 What it is: A short‑term visa to bring in specialists for highly‑skilled, non‑ongoing work that isn’t readily available in Australia.